abiusx/cruise-control/README.txt

 == Technical Details ==
 The simulation formula and details can be seen in Simulator::tick function inside main.py.
 A crude cruise control is already implemented in the system for you to see.

+The simulator options can be seen with -h as argument in command line.

+Your cruise control app should process the request as fast as possible, there's only a fraction of a second time for the IPC (inter-process communication) to happen.
+This time can be modified using the --delay option (default is 20 miliseconds).
+This can be modified in GUI mode using the simulation speed, to get 25 miliseconds you need to have ticks_per_second * simulation_speed be less than 40, otherwise the cruise control app will lag behind.

+Your system might be slower on IPC, try using a higher --delay value (up to 200) to see if you get better scores.